HowaiMak/Example-Trade-Models/README.md

 # SIMPLE_TRADEMODELS
 Simple Trading and Forecasting Models
 ## Outline
-This project was initiated on 10/2022 used as my own reference for simple trading models that already exist.
-The GitHub repository is created on 09/2024 for public use yet not all models have been uploaded.
-The hub will be updated regulary (hopefully).
+This project was initiated on 10/2022 and used as my own reference for simple trading models that already exist.
+The GitHub repository was created on 09/2024 for public use, yet not all models have been uploaded.
+The hub will be updated regularly (hopefully).

 ### Current Existing Models (in this repository):
 1. Moving Average Crossover Strategy